Mining industry of Egypt: History

 Precious and semi-precious stones that were extensively mined and worked as well included turquoise, beryl, amethyst, and malachite.
 Amethyst was incredibly rare in the ancient world, and was frequently mined during the Middle Kingdom at Wadi el-Hudi.
 Hathor was the miner's patron goddess, and her temples, statues or inscriptions were found in many rediscovered mining locations.
 A major temple to Hathor constructed by Seti II was found at the copper mines in Timna valley; another temple was discovered in Serabit el-Khadim, where turquoise was mined in antiquity, in an expedition led by Sir Flinders Petrie.

 Egypt became a major gold-producer during the Old Kingdom and remained so for the next 1,500 years, with interruptions when the kingdom broke down.
 During the New Kingdom, the production of gold steadily increased, and mining became more intensive as new fields were developed.
 British historian Paul Johnson stated that it was gold rather than military power which sustained the Egyptian empire and made it the world power throughout the third quarter of the second millennium BCE.
 Most gold mines in Egypt today were exploited for high-grade gold (15 g/t gold or greater) by the ancient Egyptians; however, there has been limited exploration that applies modern day techniques where deposits can be viable based on gold grades as low as 0.5 g/t (provided there is sufficient tonnage and readily available infrastructure).

-The earliest known beryl mine in the world is located in the mountain valley of Wadi Sikait, Eastern Desert.
-Its mining started during the Ptolemaic period, although most of mining activities date to the Roman and Byzantine periods.
+The earliest known beryl mine in the world is located at Mons Smaragdus in the mountain valley of Wadi Sikait, Eastern Desert.
+Its mining started during the Ptolemaic period, although most of the mining activities date to the Roman and Byzantine periods.
 All the other beryl mining sites such as Gebel Zabara, Wadi Umm Debaa and Wadi Gimal are Roman-Byzantine or Islamic (mid-6th century onward) in date.
 Beryl mining ceased in Egypt when the Spanish Empire discovered superior-quality emeralds in Colombia in the 16th century.